Hallelujah78/crossword-app/NOTES.md

     - reset the letter prop in grid (set it to ""?)
     - reset the answer in Clue
     - set the letter prop in clue.intersection to "" if it exists

+## To Do
+- using populateClues and resetAllAnswers, write some logic to repeatedly call populateClues until there are no incomplete answers